 Migrating from Google Analytics base code to Google Tag Manager provides you with a huge opportunity to enrich your web analytics data.
 However, this does require some planning and developer resource to ensure your website is Google Tag Manager ready.
 One priority for implementing Google Tag Manager is the addition of element IDs for assets which users interact with or that indicate a journey variant.

 I have previously outlined the process for migrating from Google Analytics base code to Google Tag Manager for web analytics implementation.
 If you are yet to migrate to Google Tag Manager.
 It is worth considering the benefits of GTM over hard-coded Google Analytics.
 These include:

 - Site speed

-Creating tags to measure clicks and progress through a user journey without the assistance of a developer is one of the most useful aspects of Google Tag Manager.
+Creating tags to measure clicks and progress through a user journey without the assistance of a developer.
+Is one of the most useful aspects of Google Tag Manager.
 If your website already has IDs on page elements this can be accomplished relatively easily and quickly.
-However, many websites I come across don’t have unique IDs on page elements and so they may be missing out on one of the most powerful aspects of GTM.
+However, many websites I come across don’t have unique IDs on page elements.
+So they may be missing out on one of the most powerful aspects of GTM.

 To check if your key call-to-actions have element IDs just right click on the element and select ‘Inspect’ to open the Developer console.
-Select the ‘Elements’ tab and you should be able to see the ID displayed as in the example below (id=”BUT_1234″).
-If not, you will need to get IDs added to your site.
+Select the ‘Elements’ tab.
+You should be able to see the ID displayed as in the example below (id=”BUT_1234″).
+If not, you will need to get IDs on your site.